-Perlman called Suffolk’s No. 1 ranking “deeply gratifying,” and credited Suffolk Law pioneers like Gabriel Teninbaum, assistant dean of innovation, strategic initiatives, & distance education; David Colarusso, director of the LIT Lab; Professor Dyane O’Leary, director of the LIT Concentration; and Clinical Fellow Quinten Steenhuis, with helping to make the law school a national leader in legal tech.
+Perlman called the 2021 ranking “deeply gratifying,” and credited Suffolk Law pioneers like Gabriel Teninbaum, assistant dean of innovation, strategic initiatives, & distance education; David Colarusso, director of the LIT Lab; Professor Dyane O’Leary, director of the LIT Concentration; and Clinical Fellow Quinten Steenhuis, with helping to make the law school a national leader in legal tech.

 “I think the attention is justified when you look at the human impact of what the LIT faculty and students have accomplished,” Perlman said, pointing to “AI tools that are making it easier for ordinary people to get substantive legal help online; smart, mobile forms for pro se litigants facing eviction or domestic abuse; a tool that helps families going through divorce create a parenting plan, and many more.”